Close Menu

 The most common tea variety in the western world would be black tea.

-Noted for it’s rich and bold flavor, it pairs well with cream and sugar.
+Black tea is known for its rich and bold flavor profile, and it pairs well with cream and sugar.

 Black tea typically has a high caffeine content.